Death-Raider13/MarketHub/text/VENDOR_INTEGRATION_COMPLETE.md

 The vendor integration is now complete, providing customers with multiple ways to discover and visit vendor stores throughout their shopping journey.
 The implementation maintains design consistency, follows best practices, and enhances the overall marketplace experience.

-**MarketHub now offers a comprehensive vendor discovery system that rivals top e-commerce platforms!** 🚀
+**FEROMARKETHUB now offers a comprehensive vendor discovery system that rivals top e-commerce platforms!** 🚀

 ---